rep2si/here-comes-the-fuzz/README.md

 The user should be able to provide a csv with arbitrary variable names, and a configuration file specifying which of these variables are targeted in an arbitrary number of search fields.

+## Requirements

+This script relies on tomllib, which is built-in since python 3.11.

+## Config details

+Types supported: fuzzy and "tick"

 ## Current status

 ![Current interface (screenshot)](./screenshot.jpg "Current interface (screenshot)")